nukikordzaia/SimpleUpWork/README.md

 # SimpleUpWork
 UpWoek Similar application.
 A space where you can hire professionals.
-Java version - 11 \n
-build - mvn clean install
+Java version - 11 | build - mvn clean install